Darrell Taylor has a new position and jersey number as he gets back on field for Seahawks

 What no one seems worried about is Taylor adjusting to strongside linebacker.

-Taylor said he saw plenty of action at LSB at Tennessee and that “it’s not really new to me.’’
+Taylor said he saw plenty of action at SLB at Tennessee and that “it’s not really new to me.’’

 Carroll noted that the biggest difference is being asked to drop more in coverage as a pass defender but that Taylor showed in college he can handle it.